 Goals vs Objectives

-A goal is generally defined as something that an individual or group is trying to achieve.
+A goal’s definition is something that an individual or group is trying to achieve.
 People often set goals within a specific time frame so there is a deadline for completion.

-Both short- and long-term goals may need to be broken down into a set of tasks — doing so essentially turns one goal into several mini-goals.
+Both short and long-term goals may need to be broken down into a set of tasks.
+As a result, this turns one goal into several mini-goals.
 These tasks, or action steps designed to work toward a larger goal, are often referred to as objectives.

 Objectives are measurable and specific actions that can be taken to achieve an end result.
 They are often planned and carried out on a shorter-term basis and may be designed to help an individual, group, or business reach a broader, long-term goal.